I want to take your picture

 Into the void where we are one

 I wake up in her room around eight on Saturday morning.

 I quietly get up and step out to get water from the fridge and the bright morning light immediately washes over the headache that’s brewing and makes clear the taste of lipstick and cigarettes.

 The view from the room looks out over most of the small cities in the Arroyo and the world seems to stand still.
 Her dog sleeps peacefully in a soundless patch of shadow in the corner.
 I step back into the room.

 “Close the door babe, yeah?”

-Later, when we both get up, we joke around and listen to Oldies, but slowly, with no cue, we transition and start to catalog an ever increasing list of the previous nights bad decisions.
+Later, when we both get up, we joke around for a bit and listen to Oldies, but slowly, with no cue, we transition and start to catalog an ever increasing list of the previous nights bad decisions.

 “I don’t want to fuck this up,” she says while we’re laying on the bed, her fingers playing with my hair.